castle055/quantify/README.md

 ## How to Build

-After cloning this repository, or otherwise getting a copy of this directory, configure the library by running the following CMake command in this directory:
+After cloning this repository, or otherwise getting a copy of the source code, configure the library by running the following CMake command in this directory:

 ```sh
 #          Built type (Debug/Release)    Build dir  Generator